workerindex/gdir/README.md

 **Note:** Windows users may or may not experience with random failures during `npm install`.
 Typically with failure messages like `Error: PERM: operation not permitted`.
 This is usually your antivirus is reading some files while npm is trying to remove them.
 Try turning off your antivirus, remove the `node_modules` folder and try again.

-## Add Users
+## Add / Edit Users

-To add more users, run the following commands:
+To add more users, run the following command:

 ```
-go run ./tools/adduser --user <USERNAME> --pass <PASSWORD>
+go run ./tools/adduser
 ```

-There are some extra options you can use:

--   `--drive-white-list`: a comma separated list of Google Team Drive IDs that the user is only allowed to access.
--   `--drive-black-list`: a comma separated list of Google Team Drive IDs that the user is not allowed to access.

-A user without specifying white list nor black list is considered having access to all Team Drives that the underlying Google accounts have access to.
-Usually you want to add your accounts to all Team Drives, and then create normal users with access control.
+Then follow the instructions to add, edit, and deploy users.

 ## Say Hi